GoogleCloudPlatform/community/tutorials/mongodb-atlas-visionapi-nodejs/index.md

     Enter `yes` when prompted, and press Enter.

-1. Create a public folder for your server and select it with following commands:
+1. Create a public folder for your server and enter the new folder with following commands:

         mkdir public
         cd public